 The market for these types of microscopes is small and consists mainly of universities and teaching hospitals.
 TU Delft was not immediately convinced that there would be a viable market, Hoogenboom explains.
 “Because TU Delft was initially also sceptical, we founded Delmic ourselves.
 After taking over a first patent application, support from the NWO followed, and we started to expand the company steadily.
-“Hoogenboom says it was a different world back then compared to the entrepreneurial climate around TU Delft now: ” The Valorisation Centre had just started then.
+“Hoogenboom says it was a different world back then compared to the entrepreneurial climate around TU Delft now: ” The Valorisation Centre (now called the Innovation & Impact Centre) had just started then.
 The procedures surrounding IP and stimulating entrepreneurship were still in their early days.
 Exactly how a university can stimulate business activity can be a complex issue.
 As a university you do not want to get in the way, but you also do not want to give up all your “recipes” just like that.
 Now all that is better-managed. ”

 “We’re going to do it”

 Delmic started within the faculty walls of Applied Sciences, but it soon became time for their own office space.
 Those were found at incubator YES!
 Delft.
 Hoogenboom: “It was ideal to get an office there for a while.
 You feel the hustle and bustle and there really is an atmosphere of “we’re going to do it”.
 Entrepreneurship is in the air in that building.
 And there is an incredible amount of knowledge and advisory power there that is of great use to you as a starting company.”
 The background of other entrepreneurs at YES!
 Delft came as a bit of a surprise to Hoogenboom: “I expected a lot of research-driven companies.
 But in practice it turned out that there were also an great amount of students walking around who started entrepreneurship based on their own ideas – really very nice to see.”